EnebeliEmmanuel/EnebeliEmmanuel/README.md

 ## Enjoy a random  quote 🤓

-{"quote": "Whatever the mind of man can conceive and believe, it can achieve.", "author": "Napoleon Hill"}, {"quote": "Strive not to be a success, but rather to be of value.", "author": "Albert Einstein"}, {"quote": "Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.", "author": "Robert Frost"}, {"quote": "I attribute my success to this: I never gave or took any excuse.", "author": "Florence Nightingale"}, {"quote": "You miss 100% of the shots you don’t take.", "author": "Wayne Gretzky"},
+## quote: "Whatever the mind of man can conceive and believe, it can achieve.", "author": "Napoleon Hill"
+## quote: "Strive not to be a success, but rather to be of value.", "author": "Albert Einstein"
+## quote: "Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.", "author": "Robert Frost"
+## quote: "I attribute my success to this: I never gave or took any excuse.", "author": "Florence Nightingale"
+## quote: "You miss 100% of the shots you don’t take.", "author": "Wayne Gretzky"

 And enjoy a random funny programming joke 😁